JetBrains/amper/docs/Documentation.md

 Amper exists as a standalone build tool and also as a Gradle plugin.
 The [Gradle-based Amper](#gradle-based-projects) supports full Gradle interop and can be used in existing Gradle projects.
-Certain functionality and behavior might differ between the standalone Amper and the Gradle-based amper.
+Certain functionality and behavior might differ between the standalone version and the Gradle-based version.

-See the usage instructions for the [standalone Amper](Usage.md#using-the-standalone-amper-from-command-line) and for the [Gradle-based Amper](Usage.md#using-the-gradle-based-amper-from-command-line).
+See the usage instructions for the [Amper](Usage.md#using-amper-from-command-line) and for the [Gradle-based Amper](Usage.md#using-the-gradle-based-amper-from-command-line).

 An Amper **project** in is defined by a `project.yaml` file.
 This file contains the list of modules and the project-wide